 HISTORY OF THE EARTH WEEK CLEAN UP

 The campaign has been a real grass roots accomplishment.
-Citizens concerned about littering and the protection of our local natural environment became coordinators of the Clean Up in their neighbourhood.
+Over the years, citizens concerned about littering and the protection of our local natural environment became coordinators of the Clean Up in their neighbourhood.

 Since 1992, there have been a total of 133 location coordinators.
 There are six new coordinators in 2017.

 Coordinators have primarily included individuals, families or groups of families working together.
-Over the years, other not for profit organizations have also taken a large role in participating in this community-wide effort; in 2015, sixteen local groups were involved as coordinators.
+Over the years, other not for profit organizations also have played a large role in encouraging participation in this community-wide effort.

-All past and present coordinators have truly made a big difference in our community.
-They took the bold step of becoming an organizer for the environment.
+All past and present coordinators truly have made a big difference in our community.
+They took the bold step of becoming an organizer for the local environment.
 As a volunteer coordinator, they became a source of inspiration for others who shared their concerns and joined in on clean up day.

 Coordinators have regularly reported that their neighbourhood has become a lot cleaner and a lot more liveable thanks to the annual clean up.
 Many have said that they have less and less to clean up each year with the larger pieces of garbage long ago removed.

-Last spring, we were very pleased that 42 nature sites were cleaned up.
-More than 3,900 kilograms of garbage and scrap metal were trucked away after being picked up by 1,000+ enthusiastic volunteers.
-Clearly, this campaign needs to continue and grow.
+Last spring, we were very pleased that a record 47 nature sites were cleaned up.
+More than 4,600 kilograms of garbage and scrap metal were trucked away after being picked up by 1,500+ enthusiastic volunteers.
+The response from the community for this event has been tremendous.